 The citizens of Espanola are slightly less educated than the national average of 21.84% for the average city or town: 14.86% of adults in Espanola have a bachelor's degree or advanced degree

-The per capita income in Espanola in 2010 was $18,139, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,556 for a family of four.
-However, Espanola contains both very wealthy and poor people as well.
+The per capita income in Espanola in 2010 was $0, which is low income relative to New Mexico and the nation.
+This equates to an annual income of $0 for a family of four.

 Espanola is an extremely ethnically-diverse city.
 The people who call Espanola home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Espanola, accounting for 85.50% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Espanola, accounting for 85.36% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Espanola residents report their race to be White, followed by Native American.
-Important ancestries of people in Espanola include French , Irish, English, and Italian.
+Important ancestries of people in Espanola include English, German, Irish, Italian, and European.

 The most common language spoken in Espanola is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Native American languages.